francois-berder/fat16/README.md

 ## Features

 The driver can:
-   - list files in the root directory
+   - list files in a directory
    - read to a file (a file can be opened several times in reading mode)
    - write to a file: any previous contents are erased.
 A file cannot be read while it is opened in write mode.
    - append to a file: similar to write mode but any previous content is preserved and writing happen at the end.